John Wayne Gacy: 1977

-By the end of 1977, it is known Gacy had murdered six more young men between the ages of 16 and 21.
-The first of these victims was 18-year-old Robert Gilroy, the son of a Chicago police sergeant, last seen alive on September 15.
-Gilroy lived just four blocks from Gacy's house; he was murdered and buried in the crawl space.
+By the end of 1977, Gacy had murdered six more young men between the ages of 16 and 21.
+The first of these was 18-year-old Robert Gilroy, the son of a Chicago police sergeant, last seen alive on September 15.
+Gilroy lived four blocks from Gacy's house.
+He was buried in the crawl space.
 On September 12, Gacy had flown to Pittsburgh, Pennsylvania, to supervise a remodeling project, and did not return to Chicago until September 16.
-Because Gacy is known to have been in another state at the time Gilroy was last seen, this is cited to support Gacy's claim of assistance from one or more accomplices in several homicides.
-Ten days after Gilroy was last seen, 19-year-old former U.S. Marine John Mowery disappeared after leaving his mother's house to walk to his apartment.
+Because Gacy was in another state at the time Gilroy was last seen, this is cited to support Gacy's claim of assistance from one or more accomplices in several homicides.
+Ten days after Gilroy was last seen, 19-year-old former U.S. Marine John Mowery disappeared after leaving his mother's house.
 Gacy strangled Mowery and buried his body beneath the master bedroom.

-On October 17, 21-year-old Minnesota native Russell Nelson disappeared; he was last seen outside a Chicago bar.
+On October 17, 21-year-old Russell Nelson disappeared; he was last seen outside a Chicago bar.
 Nelson was looking for contracting work.
-Gacy murdered him and buried him beneath the guest bedroom.
-Less than four weeks later, Gacy murdered a 16-year-old Kalamazoo teenager named Robert Winch and buried him in the crawl space.
-On November 18, 20-year-old father-of-one Tommy Boling disappeared after leaving a Chicago bar.

-Three weeks after the murder of Tommy Boling, on December 9, a 19-year-old U.S. Marine, David Talsma, disappeared after informing his mother he was to attend a rock concert in Hammond, Indiana.
-Gacy strangled Talsma with a ligature and buried him in the crawl space, close to the body of John Mowery.
+Gacy murdered and buried him beneath the guest bedroom.
+Less than four weeks later, Gacy murdered 16-year-old Robert Winch and buried him in the crawl space.
+Twenty-year-old Tommy Boling disappeared on November 18 after leaving a Chicago bar.
+On December 9, 19-year-old U.S. Marine David Talsma disappeared after telling his mother he was to attend a rock concert in Hammond, Indiana.
+Gacy strangled Talsma with a ligature and buried him in the crawl space, close to John Mowery.

 On December 30, Gacy abducted 19-year-old college student Robert Donnelly from a Chicago bus stop at gunpoint.
-Gacy drove him to his home, where he raped, tortured, and repeatedly dunked Donnelly's head into a bathtub until he passed out.
-Gacy taunted him with statements such as, "Aren't we playing fun games tonight?"
-Donnelly later testified at Gacy's trial that he was in such pain that he asked Gacy to kill him.
+Gacy drove him to his home, where he raped, tortured, and repeatedly drowned Donnelly to unconsciousness in a bathtub as he made statements such as, "Aren't we playing fun games tonight?"
+Donnelly later testified at trial that he was in such pain that he asked Gacy to kill him.
 Gacy replied "I'm getting 'round to it."
 After several hours, Gacy drove Donnelly to his workplace and released him, warning him that if he complained to police, they would not believe him.